 A Few Do’s and Don’ts

-• You can use simple animations like appear (object appears on screen), fade (object fades in or out smoothly), wipe (object gets wiped off the slide), and zoom (emphasize the key points).
+- You can use simple animations like appear (object appears on screen), fade (object fades in or out smoothly), wipe (object gets wiped off the slide), and zoom (emphasize the key points).
 These are apt for formal and business presentations.
 You can go for more playful and expressive effects to convey personality in case of a more casual presentation.
+For more casual settings, you can opt for playful and expressive effects to convey your personality.
+Additionally, consider utilizing a white screen tool to create a distraction-free environment or serve as a clean backdrop for your presentations.
+This version enhances clarity and flow while maintaining the original message.

 Summing It Up